 The M.S. degree in natural resources and environment is designed for those intending to pursue a career conducting research in management problems and/or to proceed on to a doctoral program.
 Thesis research in natural resources and environment is directed toward resource problems and based on hypothesis testing.

 The master’s degree in natural resources and environment is designed to prepare students for a management career in natural resources planning and administration; communication and public information; and/or operational innovation, improvement and impact assessment.
 While not requiring scientific research, the work is expected to involve critical reflection, empirical inquiry and intellectual honesty.
 A written product and an oral presentation demonstrating sound scholarship will be required.
-Final acceptance of the project will be by the student’s committee and the director of academic programs of SNRE.
+Final acceptance of the project will be by the student’s committee and the chair of DNRE.

 Minimum Requirements for Natural Resources and Environment Degrees: M.S.: 30 credits; M.N.R.E.: 35 credits